KentV12/algorithm_visualizer_react/README.md

 Steps to run this project:
 1. Clone this repository
-2. Run `npm install` to install the required depedencies
+2. Run `npm install` to install the required dependencies
 3. Run `npm start` to start the program on your localhost

 ## 💡 Preview